-OPEN: Fundraising Committee: This committee is active in the fall coordinating Horizon’s Walk-A-Thon.
+OPEN: Walk-A-Thon Committee: This committee is active in the fall coordinating Horizon’s Walk-A-Thon.
 We are in need of a committee to help coordinate this very fun and important PTO event.

 OPEN: Horizon Gardens: This committee maintains the gardens at Horizon.
 If you like to garden and be outdoors this committee is for you!

 OPEN: Homeroom Parent: 1-2 volunteers per classroom.
 These parents volunteer to help with communication between the classroom teacher and other parents in the class who would like to help/donate items.
 They regularly check-in with teachers to see if they have any needs for classroom materials or help in the classroom.
 Look for a sign-up sheet at Meet the Teacher right before school starts.

 OPEN: Yearbook: This committee creates the Horizon Yearbook.
 Most of the work is completed online, so computer experience is helpful.
 Some photography is required, depending on the number of photo donations received.
 Personal or school camera may be used.
 This committee is active occasionally throughout the year.
 At least one member needs to be available during the school day.
 The committee is primarily busy during March.

 OPEN: School Supply Kits: This coordinator works with the kit company to get them school supply lists (provided by the school) and collects kit orders.
 This occurs in the spring.

 OPEN: Hospitality: This is the “party” committee.
 PTO sponsors many events to show the Horizon Staff our appreciation.
 This committee plans staff treats and staff meals on conference nights.
 The committee chairs plan the events, but many volunteers can help with the details, such as donating food items or set-up.
 At least one member of the committee needs to be available during the day.